frossm/rpncalc/README.md

 When the second enter is pressed,  2 will be removed from the stack.
 Added together, and the result, `5`, will be added back.

 ## SNAP
 I would encourage anyone with a supported Linux platform to use snap.
 See [Snapcraft Homepage](https://snapcraft.io) for more information.
-You can download, install, and keep RPNCalc up to date automatically by installing the snap via :
+You can download, install, and keep RPNCalc up to date automatically by installing the snap.
+You don't even have to have java as it's bundled within the snap virtual machine.
+Install via:

-`sudo snap install rpncalc`  (Assuming snap is installed)
+`sudo snap install rpncalc`  (Assuming snapd is installed)

 This will install the application into a sandbox where it is separate from other applications.
 I do want to look at packaging it via Flatpak as well, but my understanding is that Maven is not well supported.
 However, I need to do more investigation.